3DBAG/roofer/design_doc.md

   - geometry is stored in the `interior_rings_` member
   - `get_data_ptr` returns a pointer to the outer ring
   - the complete geometry (incl. inner rings) are accessed with `interior_rings`

+common::PointCollection : common::GeometryCollection : common::Geometry - Stores the point cloud as a vector of `std::array<float, 3>`.
+  - each point can have attributes, backed by an AttributeVecMap
+  - `get_data_ptr` returns a pointer to the first point
+  - can compute its bounding box

 common::AttributeVecMap - Stores the attributes of the input polygons as a vector of values per attribute.
   - an `std::unordered_map` of `std::string` + vector, each member stores the complete set of values for all polygons for the attribute